 The Domo CSV SFTP Push connector allows you to capture and process CSV files that have been uploaded to Domo's own SFTP.
 With this connector, Domo gives you credentials, then you push your data to Domo.

-The CSV SFTP Advanced Pull connector is a "File" connector, meaning it retrieves files and output them to Domo.
+The CSV SFTP Advanced Security connector is a "File" connector, meaning it retrieves files and output them to Domo.
 In the Data Center, you can access the connector page for this and other File connectors by clicking File in the toolbar at the top of the window.

 You connect to CSV files in the Data Center.
-This topic discusses the fields and menus that are specific to the CSV SFTP Advanced Pull connector user interface.
+This topic discusses the fields and menus that are specific to the CSV SFTP Advanced Security connector user interface.
 General information for adding DataSets, setting update schedules, and editing DataSet information is discussed in Adding a DataSet Using a Data Connector.

 SFTP Host name